flytbase/flytsamples/AndroidApps/FlytDemo/README.md

 ## Introduction

-FlytDemo is a Cordova based application that uses Ionic framework.
+FlytDemo is a Cordova based application and uses Ionic framework.
 This application allows you to give commands to you drone to trace a square of user defined dimension.